AdobeDocs/pass.en/help/accountiq/operation-affecting-user-segment.md

 +++Programmer- operation details

-Name the new operation in **Operation name** field under Operation details.
+Name the new operation in **[!UICONTROL Operation name]** field under Operation details.
 For example, "*Test the effect of multifactor authentication on MVPD X's subscribers" or "Limit the number of streams in Concurrency Monitoring" or "Limit MVPD D's subscribers viewing channel 'N' from 20 plus devices*".

 +++

 +++MVPD- operation details

-Name the new operation in **Operation name** field under Operation details.
+Name the new operation in **[!UICONTROL Operation name]** field under Operation details.
 For example, "*Test the effect of multifactor authentication on channel N's viewers" or "Limit the number of streams in Concurrency Monitoring" or "Limit the subscribers viewing channel 'N' from 20 plus devices*".

 +++